 Who are the Kicks Soccer coaches?
 The coaches are all players/coaches/ trainers from the local Louisville soccer community and have experience in competitive and recreational soccer coaching.
-They all are background checked, and have singed the KSA “Youth Coach and Parent Volunteer Code of Conduct ”, and they follow the KSA curruclum.
+They all are background checked, and have signed the KSA “Youth Coach and Parent Volunteer Code of Conduct ”, and they follow the KSA curruclum.

 K-2nd graders and 3rd/5th graders.
 Comfortable and warm sports clothes and tennis shoes or cleats will work.
 Shin guards are not mandatory.
 Hats, gloves, and warm jackets are necessary for the winter months and during the month of March.